ros2/design/articles/055_ros_parameter_design.md

 The key is a string value.
 The value can be one of the following datatypes:

+- `bool`
+- `int64`
 - `float64`
-- `int64`
 - `string`
+- `byte[]`
+- `bool[]`
+- `int64[]`
-- `bool`
+- `float64[]`
-- `bytes[]`
+- `string[]`

-The datatypes are chosen as non-complex datatypes, as defined in the [interface definitions article](articles/interface_definition.html)
+The datatypes are chosen as non-complex datatypes, as defined in the [interface definitions article](interface_definition.html)
 The full complement of datatypes of different bitdepth and unsigned types are avoided to allow interpretation from text based configuration files.

+Array data types support a variety of use cases, e.g.,
-`bytes` are included to allow the storage of binary blobs.
+- `byte[]` is included to allow the storage of binary blobs.
-It's use is not recommended but can be very convenient, and explicitly supporting it is better than having people try to abuse other datatypes such as strings.
+Its use is not recommended but can be very convenient, and explicitly supporting it is better than having people try to abuse other datatypes such as strings.
+- `bool[]` can be useful as a mask for other array parameters.
+- `int64[]` and `float64[]` can be used to express numerical vector and matrix parameters.
+- `string[]` can be used to express groups of names, such as a set of robots in a multi-robot context.

+While the use of array parameters increases the complexity of the API, their omission would necessitate complex naming schemes for parameters like matrices, which are common in robotics.
+They should not be abused, however; users should rely on namespacing and explicit variable names wherever possible.

 ### Required functionality